-The two most common reporting entities are a single legal entity preparing unconsolidated or company accounts or a group of legal entities preparing consolidated financial statements.
+The Reporting Entity – The two most common reporting entities are a single legal entity preparing unconsolidated or company accounts or a group of legal entities preparing consolidated financial statements.
 Consolidation can be done at different levels, the most common being at the ultimate parent legal company level (the highest legal entity that controls any number of other legal entities) or at a sub-holding level by a reporting entity obliged to consolidate all legal entities it controls at this level.

 If a reporting entity comprises two or more entities that are not all linked by a parent-subsidiary relationship, the reporting entity’s financial statements are referred to as ‘combined financial statements’.

 Determining the appropriate boundary of a reporting entity can be difficult if the reporting entity:

 - is not a legal entity; and The Reporting Entity